-Here’s how to make your own Easter tree in 5 easy steps…
+Here’s how to make an Easter tree in 5 easy steps

 What you’ll need:

-- 8 to 10 plain hanging eggs, either home-made from card or ready-made ceramic eggs (see Where to buy, below) or homemade cardboard egg shapes
+- 8 to 10 plain hanging eggs, either home-made from card or ready-made ceramic eggs (see Where to buy, below)

 - Mini eggs

 1. Place your tree where you’d like it to be.
 If you’ve collected branches, you could place them in a Mason jar or big vase or jug.

-5. Add some mini eggs at the bottom of the tree as a delicious decoration.
+5. Add some mini eggs around the base of your tree or vase, as a delicious extra touch.

-- White decorative tree, £15 for a small 76cm one or £25 for a large 104cm one, from Hobbycraft
+- Hobbycraft white decorative twig-tree, £15 for a small 76cm one or £20 for a large 104cm one

 - Baker Ross unpainted hanging ceramic eggs, £5.95 for 4